franciscoxavier04/pm-BIM/docs/installation-and-operations/configuration/README.md

 When a filter is defined, synchronization happens directly during seeding for enterprise editions.
 Be aware of that when you create the connection that e.g., the LDAP connection needs to be reachable.

-### Seeding Custom Theme and Design (Enterprise add-on)
+### Seeding custom theme and design (Enterprise add-on)

-In an automated deployment setup such as installing OpenProject using our Helm chart, you might want to provide the custom design through environment variables.
+In an automated deployment setup, such as installing OpenProject using our Helm chart, you might want to provide the custom design through environment variables.

 > [!NOTE]
->
 > Setting these variables will not have an effect on the Community Edition.

 **Setting design colors**